kmercierwhite/axway-open-docs/content/en/docs/apim_relnotes/20210130_apimgr_relnotes.md

 * For API Gateway: Variable `env.MANAGEMENT.CONTENTSECURITYPOLICY`, in the `_apigateway/conf/envSettings.props_` file.
 * For API Manager: Variable `env.SERVICES.CONTENTSECURITYPOLICY`, in the `_apigateway/groups/{group-id}/{instance-id}/conf/envSettings.props_` file.

+{{% alert title="Note" %}}
-Note: Please review the contents of the default Content Security Policy as per requirements.
+We recommend that you review the contents of the default Content Security Policy, as per your system requirements, as the default value may be tuned to be more or less strict.
+{{% /alert %}}

 ### YAML configuration store (Technical preview capability)